elverdaderobutschito/WP-Static-File-Generator/README.md

 $generator->setKeepOriginalFilename(false);
 ```

-You tell the generator to create a file in the root-folder with name slug.html
+You tell the generator to create a file in the root-folder with name slug.html, where "slug" is the "slug"-Data from the API-response.

 If you set